Bakery Manager Tina Kosmicki at the Tony’s Market on Bowles Avenue in Littleton is one of those few people who feels how to bake.

 “Flowers are a great example of how complicated cake design can be,” she explained.
 “If someone says ‘flowers,’ you have to find out the type of flowers, the color, the size, and on and on.”

 It’s not just decor that can be complicated.
-Tina says cupcake sizes are one of the most complex part of specialty baking.
+Tina says cupcake sizes, like those from cupcakes delivery brisbane, are one of the most complex part of specialty baking.

 “There are thousands of possibilities on cupcake size,” she said.
 “It’s not enough to say ‘mini’ or ‘standard’ (there is no standard cupcake size).
 You have to get uber detailed to get exactly what you want.”